facebook/stetho/README.md

 Note that okhttp 2.x will work as well, but with slightly different syntax and you must use the `stetho-okhttp` artifact (not `stetho-okhttp3`).

+As interceptors can modify the request and response, add the Stetho interceptor after all others to get an accurate view of the network traffic.

 If you are using `HttpURLConnection`, you can use `StethoURLConnectionManager` to assist with integration though you should be aware that there are some caveats with this approach.
 In particular, you must explicitly add